Abhinav271828/AAD-Project_2020114001/Prelims/Multiplication/README.md

 ### The Karatsuba Algorithm
 This is an efficient divide-and-conquer solution.
 This is illustrated in its runtime, which stays under 0.03 seconds (not considering irregular spikes and fluctuations).

-The best-fit polynomial lines, remarkably, do not have the best R² values among all types of functions.
+The best-fit power series lines, remarkably, do not have the best R² values among all types of functions.
 Furthermore, they do not match up with the expected complexity (approximately n^1.585).
 This could be because of the small range of inputs.

 ![Running Time of the Karatsuba Algorithm (List Representation)](KarL.png)